If you break down

 If you see a breakdown

-- When passing breakdowns, always slow down to about 30km/h below the posted speed limit
+- slow down to 40km/h if the speed limit is 80km/h or less

 - Before you help at a breakdown, find a safe spot to pull over and avoid traffic when you leave your vehicle.